MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCaseLegalHold.md

 # New-MgSecurityCaseEdiscoveryCaseLegalHold

 ## SYNOPSIS
-Create a new ediscoveryHoldPolicy object.
+Create new navigation property to legalHolds for security

 ## SYNTAX